hurbcom/challenge-charlie/notes.md

 I'll put the famous reset.css content in my styles.css for reseting the browser styles and avoid de incompatible browser styles.

+I decided to use styled-components as my main styling option and to use no framework as tailwind sounded like an overkill for such a small project.

 Beginning with the styling I found two tough decisions I had to make:

 1 - How to deal with the background image and it's overlay.
 My initial take was using a pseudoelement to show the image and the element as the overlay.
 But that seemed to be too unclear and a future developer would have a hard time to debug it.
 So I opted out to split components by it's function.
 Separating the overlay, the content and the background image components.
 That will a future developer will know where to look after problems.
+It's important to always think ahead and create things easy to change.

 2 - How to deal with the weather icons.
-First I thought about using it as a font.
-This seems to be the most performatic approach.
-BUT, the implementation leaves too much be done by the dev and has an unclear mapping strategy (e.g using A for the sunrise icon) so I decided to use the icons as SVG for being more semantic and easy to find and reason about.
+First I I decided to use the icons as SVG for being more semantic and easy to find and reason about.
+But creating a SVG library and the respective mappings sounded like an overkill.
+So I'll stick with the font.
+That comes with it's own complexities.
+The font mapping is cumbersome and I neeeded to think about a way to when the Future Developer touch my code they know that "(" is equivalent to the compass icon.
+So I did a styled-component mixin for the compass and mapped the icon names given by OpenWeather to the cumbersome characters of the meteocons font.
+This should keep the Future Developer safe.

+## Organizing.

+Next thing I decided to clean up a little bit and organize the existent code, abstracting some of the View logic to separated dumb components.
+I'll stick with the most simply alternative of organization, a simple components folder as I'm avoiding premature optimizations and overengineering.